prasannaprajapati/prasannaprajapati/ahb-apb-bridge-documentation.md

 * Boundary address: 24 + (2*4) = 32
 * Sequence: 24 → 26 → 28 → 30 → 24 (wraps)

+Comparing based on the Haddr, Paddr, and Hwdata, Pwdata The key operation happens under these conditions:
+1. Hwrite == 1: Indicates a write operation
+2. Hwrite == 0: Indicates a read operation
+3. Hsize == 2'b00: Specifies 1-byte data transfer (2^0 = 1 byte)
+            2'b01: 2 bytes (16 bits)
+            2'b10: 4 bytes (32 bits)
+            2'b11: 8 bytes (64 bits)

+Example-
+Hwrite== 1
+Hsize== 2'b00 (1bytes)
+Haddr== 2e882088

+Haddr== 2e 88 20 88
+Byte position:    4      3      2      1
+according to hsize it will going to select haddr byte, and from 1 byte it will select the 8=1000 last 2 bit data for data transfer, checking for last 2 bits it will check for Haddr and Paddr if yes ADDRESS are sucessfully matching otherwise ADDRESS Mismatching

+Hwdata=3e5f2294
+Byte position:    4      3      2      1
+Hex value:      3E     5F     22     94
+2-bit value:    11     10     01     00
+it will check for 94 value in Pdata if yes DATA are sucessfully matching otherwise DATA are NOT matching.

 ## 4. Verification Guidelines

 ### 🎯 Coverage Points